brewchetta/Azure-Tarot/README.md

 ## Lessons

 Tarot is a form of communication.
-It wants its students to make personal connections with the cards in the deck.
-Because of that, the lessons in Azure Tarot ask students to reflect on the cards they find and then write their own descriptions for the cards.
+Students want to make personal connections with the cards in their deck.
+Because of that, the lessons in Azure Tarot ask students to reflect on the cards they find and then write their own descriptions for the cards in the hopes that they'll find deeper meaning in every reading and tailor their experiences.

 ![](public/Gif_HPriestess.gif) ![](public/Gif_Tower.gif)